jeffreysorgen/golf-club-sensors/docs/AppDev.md

 **Run the app:**
 - Connect the old phone (Samsung GalaxySiii) via USB, and then put it in Developer mode (per the Dev guide)
-- The app RUNS when selected! _(insert image here)_
+- The app RUNS when selected!

 <img src="/images/app-hello-world.png" width="30%">

 TODO:
-- Update Git via Android Studio
-- Post the image here next to the real phone.
+- Install "empty" app
+- Add button (how?)
+- Make the button toggle _something_
+-
 - Test the simulation to turn its **flashlight on**
 - [Kotlin course](https://developer.android.com/courses/android-basics-kotlin/course)
 - Create an app that does one thing, flashlight on and off, and then make it beep high and low pitches.